Mahdism: Mahdism in Twelver branch

-According to this belief, Mahdi, the son of Hasan al-Askari (the eleventh Shiite Imam), was born in 870 CE, upon the death of his father, while still a child, after the early years of his Imamate disappeared and would only contact his followers through his four successive deputies.
-The period so-called minor occultation or first occultation, in which Mahdi was not in direct contact with the people, only through his special deputies, which was mostly in contact with the Shiites.
+According to this belief, Mahdi, the son of Hasan al-Askari (the eleventh Shiite Imam), was born in 870 CE.
+Upon the death of his father, while he was still a child, after the early years of his Imamate, he disappeared and would only contact his followers through his four successive deputies.
+The period of the so-called minor occultation or first occultation, in which Mahdi was not in direct contact with the people, only through his special deputies, which was mostly in contact with the Shiites.
 According to official tradition, in 940 CE, the fourth and last delegate received a final letter signed by the hidden Imam in which he declared that henceforth and "until the end of time," no one will see him or be his representative, and that whosoever declares otherwise is no less than an imposter.
-Thus a long absence began, so-called major occultation or second occultation.
+Thus a long absence began, the so-called major occultation or second occultation.

-Some late Shiite scholars questioning and rejecting Mahdism; Such as: Abolfazl Borqei Qomi, Heidar Ali Qalmadaran Qomi, Mohammad Hassan Shariat Sanglaji.
+Some late Shiite scholars who have questioned or rejecting Mahdism include Abolfazl Borqei Qomi, Heidar Ali Qalmadaran Qomi, and Mohammad Hassan Shariat Sanglaji.

-Among the present scholars who have worked on Mahdism issue is Lotfollah Safi Golpaygani.
-He has two important works in this field (Selected Trace About the Twelfth Imam and Imamate and Mahdism).
+Among the present scholars who have worked on Mahdism is Lotfollah Safi Golpaygani.
+He has two important works in this field, Selected Trace About the Twelfth Imam and Imamate and Mahdism).

 Mahdism in other Shiite branches

-One of the events that spread the idea of the Mahdism was the sudden death of Ismail, the son of Ja'far al-Sadiq (the sixth Imam of the Shiites), in 762 CE, who, according to the Isma'ilism Shiites, had previously been appointed as the seventh Imam of the Shiites.
-Although most Shiites gathered around Ja'far al-Sadiq's other son, Musa al-Kadhim, a minority of Shiites did not accept Ismail's death, claiming that Ismail was still alive and hide himself by absence.
+One of the events that spread the idea of Mahdism was the sudden death of Ismail, the son of Ja'far al-Sadiq (the sixth Imam of the Shiites), in 762 CE, who, according to the Isma'ilism Shiites, had previously been appointed as the seventh Imam of the Shiites.
+Although most Shiites gathered around Ja'far al-Sadiq's other son, Musa al-Kadhim, a minority of Shiites did not accept Ismail's death, claiming that Ismail was still alive and hiding himself.
 According to them, Ismail is the absent Imam.
 With the rise of the Fatimid Caliphate in Egypt, the epithet of "Mahdi" was attributed to the first Fatimid caliph and his successors, citing hadiths narrated by the Isma'ilists and other sources.
-Howbeit, the Isma'ilists expect the seventh Isma'ili Imam to appear under the name of Qa'im at the end of time.
+However, the Isma'ilists expect the seventh Isma'ili Imam to appear under the name of Qa'im at the end of time.

-In the Zaidi Shi'ism sect, who do not consider the Imams to have superhuman powers, belief in the Mahdism is very inconspicuous.
+In the Zaidi Shi'ism sect, who do not consider the Imams to have superhuman powers, belief in Mahdism is very inconspicuous.
 Throughout history, many people have been considered as "Mahdi" or claimed to be alive and absent.
-One of them was Husayn ibn Qasim Ayani, the leader of a sect branching out from Zaidi Shi'ism, called "Husaynieh sect".
+One of them was Husayn ibn Qasim Ayani, the leader of a sect branching out from Zaidi Shi'ism, called the Husaynieh sect.
 A group denied his death and claimed him as "Mahdi" and believed that he would return.
 But this beliefs about these people is not recognized by the Zaidi Shi'ism majority.